“Positive change is most effective and long lasting when it is owned by those seeking it”

 Where we are today

-Three years on, with the generous support of its donors and volunteers, CfD has gone from strength to strength, creating a further 12 saving groups in Bulambuli, providing training and support for the creation of new businesses and reaching over 1800 people, a large majority women.
+Six years afterwards, with the generous support of our donors and volunteers, Communities for Development has been able to create a further 12 saving groups in Bulambuli, provide training and support for the creation of new businesses and reach over 1800 people, a large majority women.

-Over this time, CfD has been able to see its method develop and its benefits reach increasing numbers of people in the region.
+Over this time, we have been able to see our method develop and its benefits reach increasing numbers of people in the region.
 No two groups are the same and with the creation of each new group we encounter diverse circumstances and learn to overcome new challenges.